thephpleague/url/dev-master/path.md

 # The Path component

-This [URL multiple values component](/dev-master/component/#complex-components) is manage by implementing the following interfaces:
+This component is manage throught the `Path` class which implements the following interfaces:

 - `Countable`
 - `IteratorAggregate`
+- `League\Url\Interfaces\Component`
+- `League\Url\Interfaces\Segment`
-- `League\Url\Interfaces\PathInterface`
+- `League\Url\Interfaces\Path`

 <p class="message-warning">in version 4, this class no longer implements the <code>ArrayAccess</code> interface</p>

+These interfaces provide methods to help normalize and modify the path in a predicable manner using the following methods:

 ## The Path class